git-moss/DrivenByMossWiki/Native-Instruments-Maschine-Mikro-Mk3.md

 This extension uses the MIDI mode of the device.
 Press **Shift + Project** (on the left / top) buttons to enter MIDI mode.

+Since the extension requires the Native Instruments Host Integration service it **only works on Windows and Mac (no Linux)**.

 The **Shift** and **Cursor buttons** do not send MIDI values, therefore they cannot be used.

 ## Transport